 8.

-If you get featured on
+If you are featured on

-even blog about it.
+about it.

 Remember, you’re not just selling books here.
 You’re